 Katherine Remy Vettori made a name for herself as a player on one of the top collegiate teams of the 1990s.
-In her fifth season in a head-coaching role, she is already solidifying her status in the coaching ranks.
+In her sixth season in a head-coaching role, she is already solidifying her status in the coaching ranks.

 Vettori was named the 2009 Metro Atlantic Athletic Conference Coach of the Year after helping the Greyhounds complete an unbeaten and untied regular-season, 9-0-0, in conference play.
 The Greyhounds then won the MAAC Championship title and advanced to the NCAA College Cup and finished the year with a 15-5-3 record.